Environmental Protection Agency (EPA).

 EPA has evaluated the available toxicity data and considered its validity, completeness, and reliability as well as the relationship of the results of the studies to human risk.
 EPA has also considered available information concerning the variability of the sensitivities of major identifiable subgroups of consumers, including infants and children.

-Subchronic toxicity includes, decreased body weight gains, increased water intake, increased liver enzymes, and focal chronic interstitial nephritis (rats).
-Chronic toxic effects include body weight decrement, increase in kidney, and liver weights, and hydropic degeneration of the kidneys (dogs).
-At high doses, chronic toxicity also includes increased incidences of pancreatic acinar cell hyperplasia, and adenomas (rats).
-Neurotoxic effects were not observed in any of the acute, subchronic and chronic studies with quinclorac.
+Subchronic toxicity of quinclorac includes decreased body weight gains, increased water intake, increased liver enzymes (SGOT, SGPT) and focal chronic interstitial nephritis (rats).
+Chronic toxic effects of quinclorac include body weight decrement, increase in kidney and liver weights, and hydropic degeneration of the kidneys (dogs).
+At high doses, chronic Start Printed Page 57146toxicity also includes increased incidences of pancreatic acinar cell hyperplasia and adenomas (rats).
+Neurotoxic effects were not observed in any of the acute, subchronic, and chronic studies with quinclorac.

 There was no increased qualitative or quantitative fetal or offspring susceptibility in the prenatal developmental or postnatal reproduction studies.
 Developmental toxicity in the rabbit consisted of increased resorptions, post-implantation loss, decreased number of live fetuses, and reduced fetal body weight.
-These effects occurred at much higher doses than the maternal effects of decreased food consumption, and increased water consumption, and decreased body weight gain.
-In the rat, no developmental toxicity was observed at the highest dose tested (HDT) (438 milligrams/kilogram/day (mg/kg/day)).
+These effects occurred at much higher doses than the maternal effects of decreased food consumption and increased water consumption and decreased body weight gain.
+In the rat, no developmental toxicity was observed at the highest dose tested (438 mg/kg/day).
 In the 2-generation reproduction study, parental toxicity and offspring toxicity occurred at the same dose.
 Parental toxicity consisted of reduced body weight in both sexes during premating and lactation periods.
-Offspring toxicity consisted of decreased pup weight, developmental delays and a possible marginal effect on pup viability.
-No reproductive toxicity occurred at the HDT (480 mg/kg/day).
+Offspring toxicity consisted of decreased pup weight, developmental delays and possible marginal effect on pup viability.
+No reproductive toxicity occurred at the highest dose tested (480 mg/kg/day).

 There are no mutagenicity concerns.
 Quinclorac is not mutagenic in bacterial assays and does not cause unscheduled DNA damage in primary rat hepatocytes.
 There is also no evidence of a genotoxic response in whole animal test systems (in vivo mouse bone marrow micronucleus assay).
 Quinclorac was negative in a mammalian cell in vitro cytogenetic chromosomal aberration assay in Chinese hamster ovary cells (CHO).
-Quinclorac produced an equivocal increase in the incidence of one type of benign tumor (pancreatic acinar cell adenomas) in only one sex of one species of animals (male Wistar rats).
-There was no evidence of carcinogenicity in mice or female rats.
-Based on this limited evidence of cancer, a quantification of cancer risk is not warranted because the chronic reference dose (RfD) will adequately account for all chronic effects, including carcinogenicity, likely to result from exposure to quinclorac.
+Quinclorac was classified by the Agency as a group D carcinogen—not classifiable as to human carcinogenicity.
+Quantification of cancer risk is not required because the chronic RfD will adequately account for all chronic effects, including carcinogenicity, that may result from exposure to quinclorac.

-Specific information on the studies received and the nature of the adverse effects caused by quinclorac as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http://www.regulations.gov in document “Quinclorac: Risk Assessment to Support Permanent Tolerance for Rapeseed Subgroup 20A without U.S. Registration” in docket ID number EPA-HQ-OPP-2012-0429.
+Specific information on the studies received and the nature of the adverse effects caused by quinclorac as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http://www.regulations.gov in the document titled “Quinclorac: Human Health Risk Assessment for New Proposed Use on Bushberry Subgroup 13-07B, Caneberry Subgroup 13-07A, and Asparagus” on pages 41-46 in docket ID number EPA-HQ-OPP-2016-0384.

 B. Toxicological Points of Departure/Levels of Concern

-A summary of the toxicological endpoints for quinclorac used for human risk assessment is shown in Table 1 of this unit.Start Printed Page 71525
+A summary of the toxicological endpoints for quinclorac used for human risk assessment is discussed in Unit III.B. of the final rule published in the Federal Register of November 29, 2013 (78 FR 71523) (FRL-9902-15).

 C. Exposure Assessment